tylerjwoodfin/remindmail/README.md

 [D31]d        This reminder is sent, then deleted, if today is the 31st of the month.

 [3-5]         This reminder is sent if today is March 5.
-[3/5]d        This reminder is sent if today is March 5.
+[3/5]d        This reminder is sent, then deleted, if today is March 5.
+[3/5]1        This reminder is sent, then deleted, if today is March 5.
 [2022-3-5]d   This reminder is sent, then deleted, if today is March 5.
 ```